 Matteo Gemolo (b.
-1985) is an Italian flautist, musicologist and Ph.D. candidate.
+1985) is an Italian flautist, music curator and doctor in music performance (Ph.D - Cardiff University, UK).
 He has been praised as ‘one of the leading exponents’ in researching and performing contemporary music for period instruments by the British Flute Society.
-As a performer, his playing has been described as ‘inspiring, with a strong sense of character, sense of adventure and imagination’ (Carla Rees - PAN), ‘his interpretation is playfully, whimsical, and his ornaments are creatively virtuosic’ (The National Flute Society).
+As a performer, his playing has been described as ‘playfully, whimsical, and his ornaments are creatively virtuosic’ (The National Flute Society).
 He has also been appreciated for his ‘spontaneity of musical discourse (...) and astonishing breathing technique’ (Ferruccio Nuzzo - Grey Phanters), ‘grace and subtlety of phrasing (...) and round and warm sound’ (Albéric Lagier, Musikzen), his tone characterized as ‘pure and perfect, full of color and expression (Jessica Dunnavant - The Flutist Quarterly).

-Since 2013, he has been working at the Conservatory of Music in Venice, giving yearly lectures and seminaries of historical performance practice on the traverso.
+In between 2013 and 2015, he worked at the Conservatory of Music in Venice, giving yearly lectures and seminaries of historical performance practice on the traverso.

-Since 2018, he has been giving lectures on the use of the traverso in the contemporary repertoire in different institutes, including the Royal Northern College of Music, Manchester UK (HARP 2018: First International Conference on Artistic Research in Performance), the University of Aveiro (FLUTE: Hands on Research 2018), the Orpheus Instituut in Gent (Music, Humans & Machines 2019) and Cardiff University, School of Music (Composition Seminars, 2019).
-In 2020, he has been invitated to give talks at the University of Huddersfield (UK) and Goldsmith, University of London (UK).
+Since 2018, he has been giving lectures on the use of the traverso in the contemporary repertoire in different institutes, including the Royal Northern College of Music, Manchester UK (HARP 2018: First International Conference on Artistic Research in Performance), the University of Aveiro (FLUTE: Hands on Research 2018), the Orpheus Instituut in Gent (Music, Humans & Machines 2019), Cardiff University, School of Music (Composition Seminars, 2019), University of Huddersfield (UK) and Goldsmiths, University of London (UK) for RMA 2020.